Teufelsberg

 This is a true story of repurposing a site.
 What was once a Nazi Military Academy building it was then filled and covered with millions of tonnes of rubble making a man made hill.
 This site, after the combined effort of the community, was then considered for a sports arena and winter sports centre.
 Unfortunately what transpired with the splitting of Berlin by the Berlin wall made this site the perfect location for a US base for reconnaissance and intelligence.
 The structure they built is now seen as a poignant historic monument, with the current owner allowing the area to be opened up for the freedom of artistic interpretation and creativity - reclaimed by the local community.

-Zack Highfield - a month ago
+Zack Highfield - 4 months ago

 Amazing place to visit.
 Reasonably easy walk from local train stations.